bhakra nangal dam

 Total capacity7.551 million megalitres (266.70 Tmc ft)

-The Reservoir of Bhakra Nangal Dam
+Reservoir of Bhakra Nangal Dam

 Bhakra nangal dam

-History and Significancе of the Bhakra Nangal Dam
+History of Bhakra Nangal Dam

 • The Bhakra Nangal Dam was Established in 1963.
 It is one of the earliest river valley development schemes that the government of India undertook after its independence.

 • Sir Louis Dane, Punjab’s lieutenant Governor in 1908, suggested that they build a reservoir on the Sutlej River.
 His suggestion was to build dams for storing and developing power.
-However, because of the lack of funds the project did not start.
+However, because of the lack of funds, the project did not start.

-Importance of the Bhakra Nangal Dam
+Importance of Bhakra Nangal Dam

 The Bhakra Dam stands as a vital asset to India, offering a multitude of benefits: